-Going forward, with the Group's well established brand and seasoned experience in the PRC property market and the Group's improvement in its financial strength, the Group will continue to seek opportunities of participation in city redevelopment of old villages or old plants and factories so as to replenish its property portfolio as an ongoing business exercise and as a means of replenishing a lower cost land bank.
+Going forward, with the Group's well established brand and seasoned experience in the PRC property market, the Group will continue to seek opportunities of participation in city redevelopment of old villages or old plants and factories so as to replenish its property portfolio as an ongoing business exercise and as a means of replenishing a lower cost land bank.
 For business development, the Group will also look for different thriving business opportunities that will benefit the Group in the years ahead.